ayushdotdev/Product-card-component/README.md

 ## Welcome! 👋

-Thank you for checking out this repository, Pullrequests are highly appreciated.
+Thank you for checking out this repository, Pull requests are highly appreciated.